Monday.com vs Basecamp for Remote Teams 2026: Which Is Actually Worth Your Money?

 Basecamp Pro Unlimited ~$299/month flat Unlimited users, 500GB storage, priority support

 Here's the math worth doing: if your team has more than 20 users, the $299/month flat rate beats per-seat pricing immediately.
-At 30 users, you'd otherwise pay $450/month on the per-user plan — that's a difference of $1,812 per year.
-The value proposition for mid-sized remote teams is pretty compelling.
+At 30 users, you'd otherwise pay $450/month on the per-user plan.
+That's a difference of $1,812 per year — real money.
+The value proposition for mid-sized remote teams is pretty hard to argue with.

 Best For

-Small to mid-sized remote teams (5–50 people) running client work, content operations, or internal communication — especially those who've tried more complex tools and realized they didn't need them.
+Small to mid-sized remote teams (5–50 people) running client work, content operations, or internal communication — especially those who've tried more complex tools and found them overkill.

 Feature-by-Feature Breakdown: Monday.com vs Basecamp for Remote Teams